-When you press the VSET, ISET, OVSET, DLY, or UNMASK key, the output selected and the present setting for that function will be displayed.
-For example, the front panel display in Figure 6-1 shows the VSET function for output 2 set to 1.250.
+When you press the VSET, ISET, or OVSET key, the output selected and the present setting for that function will be displayed.
 You can change the setting using the numeric entry keys.
 Pressing the number keys will cause the present numeric setting to become blank and be replaced with the new numbers on the display.
 You can use the \leftarrow key to erase previous keystrokes if you make a mistake.

 Figure 6-1.
-Front Panel (Model 6624A shown)
+Front Panel (Model 6626A shown)

 Pressing the ENTER key will enter the values displayed for the function indicated, initiate that function, and return the display to the metering mode in which the measured output voltage and current for the selected output are displayed.
 Pressing the ENTER key without entering numbers will result in retention of the previous values and return to the metering mode.
-You can also return to the metering mode at anytime by pressing the METER key.
+You can also return to the metering mode at anytime by pressing the RESET key.